WGU Nursing Programs Event Discovery and Quality Improvement Counseling

 b) A faculty representative discusses the written counseling form with the student, including review of previous verbal counseling(s) and using the constructive feedback strategies identified in Step 1.

 c) After receipt of the written counseling, a student develops a written action plan/learning contract to correct the continuing areas of concern and submits the plan to the faculty member within 48 hours.
-Failure to submit an action plan in a timely manner may result in referral to the Dispositions committee.
+Failure to submit an action plan in a timely manner may result in referral to the Health Professions Success Center.

 d) If the problem is resolved by the end of the designated timeline, the completed EDQI form and action plan/learning contract with appropriate signatures is placed in the student’s academic record.

-e) If, in the judgment of the faculty representative, the problem is still not resolved in the designated timeline, the student shall be referred to the Dispositions committee for formal disciplinary action.
+e) If, in the judgment of the faculty representative, the problem is still not resolved in the designated timeline, the student shall be referred to the Health Professions Success Center for formal disciplinary action.

-Step 3: Referral to the Nursing Dispositions committee for formal disciplinary action, which may include processes consistent with the behavior guidelines found in the WGU Student Handbook.
+Step 3: Referral to the Student Conduct Board for formal disciplinary action, which may include processes consistent with the behavior guidelines found in the WGU Student Handbook.

 Article Number: 20508, 2837